meeeerkat/movie-downloader/README.md

-# Movie url getter
+# Movie downloader
 A 1080p movie url getter using https://www.fmovies.top/ HD player
 The entry point is the main.sh script (call main.sh and not another file)
-To use with wget to download movies
+Uses wget to download movies & series when the -o option is given

-# Tv series
-TV Series support is somewhat implemented
-Need to use -s option and bash ranges
-Example: to get the urls of all the episode of the first season of scrubs
-movie-url-getter -s scrubs/01-{01..25}
-Problem: Need to know the number of episodes in each season and cannot use this to get the urls of multiple seasons at once

 ## Formatted name
 To find the right name you must go to this website and use their search (search from this tool hasn't been implemented yet).